0xferit/consensys-dev-final/README.md

 ### What Good It Does?

-This project lets users to upload files to create proofs that given file existed at a certain point in time.
-Upload time is stored in the smart contract and records are immutable.
+This project stores given file along with a timestamp in the smart contract and records are immutable.
+So this provides an opportunity for users to prove a specific file existed at a certain point in time.

-Along with the file, user can optionally provide some tags describing the content.
+Along with the file, users can optionally provide some tags describing the content.

 Users can see their records and search for other records by providing the ID of the record.

 ### Tech Stack

-Files are stored on **IPFS**.
-Identity management is handled using **uPort**.
-And user interface built with **React**.
+- Files are stored on **IPFS**.
+- Identity management is handled using **uPort**.
+- User interface built with **React**.

-Contract imports [Ownable](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/ownership/Ownable.sol) from OpenZeppelin and deployed to the **Rinkeby** network at: [**`0x8624f7187ad1e4fe36a403af63165c08c27114a2`**](https://etherscan.io/address/0x8624f7187ad1e4fe36a403af63165c08c27114a2)
+- Contract imports [Ownable](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/ownership/Ownable.sol) from OpenZeppelin and deployed to the **Rinkeby** network at: [**`0x8624f7187ad1e4fe36a403af63165c08c27114a2`**](https://etherscan.io/address/0x8624f7187ad1e4fe36a403af63165c08c27114a2)

 -----